-In addition, becoming familiar with email headers helps with launching email campaigns.
-Email headers help know what email security to include to prevent messages from going to the spam folder by doing test emails and checking their headers.
+Email headers help to know what email security to include to prevent messages from going to the spam folder by doing test emails and checking their headers.

 The steps to view an email header are more or less the same with all mail providers.
 However, there are some differences in the initial step.
 So, we will show how to view an email header using Gmail, Microsoft Outlook, Mozilla Thunderbird, iCloud Mail, Zoho Mail, and AOL.

 Furthermore, the email providers show various metadata in an email header.
 This article will explain metadata definitions and the benefits of understanding them.

 An email header is a code snippet that consists of essential details to authenticate an email message.
 It precedes the email body and also contains information about the sender and recipient.

 An email header is more than the to, from, date, and subject section that precedes an email body.
 Headers also play an essential role in recording an email’s route since every email message has an email header.

 When an email is sent from one address to another, the message will go through mail transfer agents (MTA).
 So, email headers will show If the email was sent to other addresses before reaching the final destination.
 If the header information looks suspicious, users can avoid engaging with the email.

 Headers use metadata to provide information about the transmission process.